Yoast/wordpress-seo/packages/yoastseo/src/scoring/assessments/SCORING READABILITY.md

 |Green	|9 |Less than 3 consecutive sentences start with the same word	|**Consecutive sentences**: there is enough variety in your sentences.
 That's great!|

 ### 5) Passive voice
-**What it does**: Checks whether the number of sentences containing passive voice exceeds the recommended maximum amount
+**What it does**: Checks whether the number of sentences containing passive voice exceeds the recommended maximum amount.

 **When applies**: When the text (cleaned with sanitizeText) has more than 50 characters (this is tied to the TextPresenceAssessment), and the assessment is supported in the specific language (the researcher has a research).